ydahal1/ydahal1/jokes.md

-Why do fish live in salt water?
-Because pepper makes them sneeze!
+I started a new business making yachts in my attic this year...the sails are going through the roof

 [
-Tue Jul 15 00:30:56 UTC 2025
+Wed Jul 16 00:30:22 UTC 2025
  ]